oisdk/site/drafts/list-manipulation-tricks.markdown

 ```

 # Eliminating Multiple Passes with Laziness

+> Construct a Braun tree from a list in linear time.

 This is also a very well-known trick [@bird_using_1984], but today I'm going to
 use it to write a function for constructing Braun trees.